Mortgage

 One of the tax benefits of owning a home doesn’t kick in until after you sell your home — tax-free profits.

-If you sell your house at a profit, in most cases capital gains on a home sale are tax-free up to $250,000 if you’re single, and up to $500,000 if you’re married filing jointly.
+If you sell your house at a profit, capital gains on a home sale are often tax-free up to $250,000 if you’re single, and up to $500,000 if you’re married filing jointly.
 You must have lived in and used the home as your primary residence for at least two of the five years before the sale date to qualify for this tax break.

 Foreclosure or short sale (discharged debt) deduction

 Each lender with whom you have a mortgage is required to send you a tax form called a Mortgage Interest Statement (Form 1098).
 When your 1098 comes, review the amount of interest listed as paid.
-Box 1 will show how much interest you’ve paid, not including points, and box 6 will show how much you’ve paid in points.
+Box 1 will show how much interest you’ve paid, not including points, and box 6 will show the points you may be able to deduct.

 Add up the total amount of eligible expenses across all of the deductions that apply to you.
-Then, compare that number to the standard deduction amount you qualify for.
+Then, compare that number to the standard deduction amount for which you qualify.
 If your total itemized deduction amount doesn’t exceed the standard deduction amount for your tax filing status, then it doesn’t make sense to itemize your deductions.

-If you’ve decided to itemize, your final step is to sit down with your Schedule A (Form 1040) and claim all of the deductions you’ve planned for.
+If you’ve decided to itemize, your final step is to sit down with your Schedule A (Form 1040) and claim all of the deductions for which you qualify.

 Today's Mortgage Rates